Austinkkk3/Bob-Dev-Day-Track-C/README1.md

 ## The Best Part

-By the end of this lab, you'll have a working app you built yourself from scratch, in under 2 hours， using AI tools that are available to you right now inside IBM.
+By the end of this lab, you'll have a working app you built yourself from scratch, in under 2 hours, using AI tools that are available to you right now inside IBM.

 ---